What We Do

 A survivor of sexual assault can experience emotional as well as physical consequences.
 Sexual assault is a traumatic experience that can have both immediate and long-term effects.
 Initial reactions vary and may include shock, denial, anxiety, guilt, anger, and self-blame.
 A survivor may experience nightmares, changes in their eating patterns, and depression.
 Therefore, individuals who have been sexually assaulted are strongly encouraged to obtain help from a professional counselor as soon as they are ready after the incident occurs.

 A survivor can call NYU Counseling and Wellness Services at (212) 998-4780 to set up an appointment.
-Survivors can also call the Wellness Exchange at (212) 443-9999 at any time to speak to a counselor over the telephone.
+Survivors can also call the Wellness Exchange at (212) 443-9999 at any time to speak to a counselor over the telephone or chat via the app anytime– just ask for the CRC.
 Students can even write a confidential email to the Wellness Exchange at firstname.lastname@example.org and a counselor will respond within 24 hours.

-Students can choose a Wellness walk-in visit — no appointment necessary — to meet briefly with a counselor in person to speak about a sexual assault incident.
+Students can choose a virtual drop-in visit — no appointment necessary — to speak briefly with a counselor about a sexual assault incident.
+Call (212) 443-9999 to make arrangements.
 These counselors will work with you to develop the most appropriate treatment plan.
 This can include either a referral to NYU counseling services or an external referral to the community.
 There is no cost for a Wellness walk-in visit.

 Counseling — or psychotherapy — is a professional relationship that focuses on personal problems.
 The counseling relationship differs from both social friendships and patient-doctor contacts.
 Unlike friends, counselors are able to be objective; they are not involved in your daily lives.
 Unlike most doctors, counselors don't give specific advice or tell you what to do.
 Instead, they serve as skilled listeners who help you to clarify issues, discover your true wishes and feelings, and deal effectively with problems.